Juno31/initial_setting_react/README.md

-# initial_setting_react
+# Objectives
-this for practicing setting up initials for react application without CRA
+1. this for practicing setting up initials for react application without CRA
+2. deeply understand what CRA did for us instead